ESADev/youtube-to-epub/README.md

 - Gemini may throw occasional API limits — consider batching responsibly
 - **Fast Transcription mode**: Skips audio download and Whisper transcription, directly fetching the transcript via YouTube Transcript API (if available)
 - **Skip AI Image Generation mode**: Skips AI-based cover generation and uses a light gray gradient cover instead
+- **Translation Support**: Translate the transcript into any language before generating the book (default: Türkçe)
+- **Customizable Text Alignment**: Overlay text on the cover is now aligned to the left for a cleaner look
 - **Google Drive upload**: Requires `gdrive` CLI tool to be installed and authenticated
 - **Play Books integration**: Automatically opens the EPUB in Google Play Books and highlights it in the file explorer for easy drag-and-drop